dyrk01/Notes/master_list.md

 - Data types: string,double,float,integer,boolean  <br/>
 - Operators:  <br/>
 - document.write: able to show x value in the document <br/>
+- document.element id: getting an element by its id to use it <br/>
 - Alert window: shows an alert window in the browser <br/>
 - prompt: prompt the user to input a value. the value will be a string <br/>
 - parse(): converts one data type to another <br/>